NorESMhub/ctsm-api/README.md

+# Application Programming Interface for CTSM

+This repository contains the API and Dockerfile for the [NorESM-LSP](https://noresmhub.github.io/noresm-land-sites-platform/).

 ## Setup and Run the Dev Server

 To run the services locally or with docker, first you need to create a `.env` file in your project root directory.